Maryland Commercial Developers ask Solar Energy Questions: Seven Seas Energy responds

 Recently the Federal Government altered the tax code in order to allow the full qualified amount of solar energy systems to be depreciated during the first year.

-This news is huge for solar energy because the payback on a solar install is "front end loaded" with nearly a 70% return possible the first year!
+solar energy because the payback on a solar install is "front end loaded" with nearly a 70% return possible the first year!

 This is a short term "boost" for our industry as the tax code will transition at the end of the year to a lessor amount.
 In order to qualify for this special treatment your system must be completed by the year's end, so please allow ample time for design, installation, and inspection.
 Have your free site assessment performed today.